lukaskatko/covey.town/README.md

 # Covey.Town

+Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.

+This version of Covey.Town has been modified and updated as a final project for team 43 to allow users to select different avatars.

 ## Running this app locally

 There are a few steps that need to be completed to allow the application to run locally: